-Ao Haru Ride is quite popular in the world of manga, or should I say rather, one of the highly ranked series when it comes to online reading but I was out of the world that I haven’t started reading it yet.
-Upon announcing that an anime adaptation will be released, I got really excited because for quite a long time, I’ve been waiting for a good romantic anime series as far as anyone could tell.
+Ao Haru Ride is quite popular in the world of manga, or should I say rather, one of the highly ranked series when it comes to online reading, but I was out of the world that I haven’t started reading it yet.
+Upon announcing that the anime adaptation will be released, I got really excited because for quite a long time, I’ve been waiting for a good romantic anime series as far as anyone could tell.

 Futaba Yoshioka is our female protagonist, a simple student yet everyone has admired her since junior high days.
 She met Kou Tanaka, the only boy he only liked, however, he moved away before Futaba could confess how she really felt for him.
 Now, she enters high school as a “New Futaba” as she becomes unladylike so that everyone wouldn’t feel jealous of her.
 Unexpectedly, she once again meets Kou, but he is no longer the gentle “Kou Tanaka” she had known in the past and uses the name “Kou Mabuchi” due to certain circumstances.
 Despite his cold appearance, he still cares for Futaba.

 Watching the first scene with the light scheme animation and the silence between the young couple made me feel that another series has been reborn after the melodramatic story of Kimi no Iru Machi.
 In just a half part of me, I hope this is not the case due to its extensive sentimental scenes which are quite boring in some ways.